 When the sisters College of Saint Benedict initiated a degree program in education, the St Joseph school became a laboratory for training hundreds of teachers.
 In 1970 the name of the school was changed to reflect this relationship.
 Although the name of the school remains the Saint Joseph Laboratory School, the college no longer uses the school for training of their teachers.
 Today, the school continues to have a close relationship with the College of Saint Benedict and Saint Benedicts Monastery and has approximately 175 students from pre-school through sixth grade.

 The Church of Saint Joseph has a rich tradition that is a real source of strength as it looks to the future.
 Fr.
-Joseph Feders, OSB serves as pastor to the 1,200 families that make up the parish community.
+Jerome Tupa, OSB serves as pastor to the 1,200 families that make up the parish community.

 To learn more about the history of the Church of Saint Joseph, you may order the book Rooted in Christ: The Living Stone.